 - Bonus Round: Mega Memory.
 Teams had 10 seconds to memorize the location of nine pictures, then had 45 seconds (35 in Season 2) to correctly identify the location of the picture that matched a clue read by O'Malley.
 The first six questions were worth $200 each, with the next three awarding increasingly valuable prizes.

 - Bonus Space: The "Power Surges," which offered the team that found it a chance at a (usually) timed mini-game for one question's worth of money.
 Failure at the mini-game handed the money and the opportunity to guess the picture to the other team.
 Especially helpful in the first round, as a Power Surge showed an actual piece of the image, and not just a dotted outline.

 - Celebrity Edition: One episode had two cast members from Welcome Freshmen playing against two cast members from Clarissa Explains It All.

 - Colour-Coded for Your Convenience: The orange team and the yellow team, each identified by matching jumpsuits.

 - Nintendo Hard: Mega Memory's time limit in Season 2 was brutal.
-35 seconds to remember 9 pictures?
+Only 35 seconds to remember nine pictures?
 That's asking a lot.
 On at least one occasion, a team got all nine answers in a row and still managed to finish with only one or two seconds left on the clock.

 - Timed Mission: Almost all the Power Surges were played in 30 seconds (a couple were played in 15 and 20 seconds, and one, which required putting together a jigsaw puzzle, was played in 45 seconds).
 Mega Memory was originally played in 45 seconds, but in season 2, it got cut to 35 seconds.